Two Dead, More Than 50 Missing In China Mine Collapse - UrduPoint

 Two Dead, More Than 50 Missing In China Mine Collapse

-State broadcaster CCTV said a collapse occurred at a mine in the western part of the Alxa League region at around 1 pm (0500 GMT).
-Other outlets and government agencies described it as a "landslide".
+State broadcaster CCTV said a collapse occurred at a mine in the western part of the Alxa League region around lunchtime, with other outlets and government agencies describing it as a "landslide".

 "Currently, the incident has caused the deaths of two people and injured six, with 53 missing," CCTV said in a social media post.

-A social media video, purportedly posted by a coal truck driver, appeared to show loose rocks cascading down a slope, kicking up clouds of brown dust that engulfed several vehicles.
+A video on social media purportedly posted by a coal truck driver appeared to show rocks cascading down a slope, kicking up clouds of brown dust that engulfed several vehicles.

 "If I'd lined up over there today, I'd have died in there, too," he said.